Asininite/ObsidianVault/Obsidian Vault/FLAT/Module 3/Greibach Normal Form.md

 - [ ] Remove Unit and Null productions
 - [ ] Convert to CNF
 - [ ] Change names of Non-Terminals (Capitals) into Ai format (A1 A2 A3) in ascending order
+- [ ] Alter rules such that Non-Terminals are in ascending order Ai -> Aj x i < j and never i >= j this can be done by substituting